Victoria Early Resolution & Case Management Model

 For more information see the Justice Access Centre or a lawyer, who can help you understand the best process for a particular dispute.

 What if I need to get a court order right away for something like a Protection Order?

-The model includes a process for seeking protection orders or extraordinary parenting matters on a time sensitive basis.
+The Victoria Early Resolution and Case Management Model includes a process for seeking protection orders or extraordinary parenting matters on a time sensitive basis.
 In those cases a judge will hear those matters first and if there are outstanding family law matters families will still use the early resolution and case management process.
-There are also some processes and orders that will use new forms under this model but they will not require early assessment or consensual dispute resolution:enforcement, relocation, and matters that are proceeding by consent.
+There are also some processes and orders that will use new forms under this model but they will not require early assessment or consensual dispute resolution: enforcement, relocation, and matters that are proceeding by consent.
 The Justice Access Centre can help a person to identify their needs, get referrals to community resources and get help with the paperwork to file an application for a court order.

 If you feel that you cannot comply with the early resolution requirements, talk to the Justice Access Centre about your options.

 What is the new process most people will follow?

 Most people will use the Early Resolution and Case Management process for their child support, spousal support, parenting time, contact or guardianship matters.
 You can learn more about each step of the process and the forms [here], but generally, the process will involve:

 - Starting at the Justice Access Centre (JAC) to get information about your options, the process and how to access legal advice and other resources.

 - Filing a form called the Notice to Resolve at the Victoria Provincial Court Registry.

 - Contacting the JAC to make an appointment for your individual needs assessment.